waelabdelhamid/PortfolioSite_StarterCode/README.md

 ## How To run this site

-*Note: The next steps must be done from the shell like (terminal on Mac or Linux, git bash on windows)* 1- Fork& Clone the project from github.
+1. Fork the starter repo
+2. Clone the remote to your local machine
-2- Change the current directory to the cloned project folder.
+3. Using the terminal, change directory to the cloned project folder, then type `python app.py` to lunch the server.
-3- Run app.py using the command `python app.py`.
-4- After successful running for the app.py, the portfolio server should be `Running on http://localhost:8000/` 5- Open the browser and access this URL http://localhost:8000/ to see the portfolio page.
+4. Once it is up and running, visit this URL http://localhost:8000/ to see the portfolio page.
-6- To stop the portfolio server press [ctrl+c] from the shell.
+5. To stop the portfolio server press [ctrl+c] from the terminal.

+## Troubleshooting

+**I'm getting an error about port 8000 is already in use.**
+* Please run the server on another port: 5000 or 8080, for ex. from terminal, type `export PORT=5000` and try again.